 There is no doubt that GEMS Metropole has made progress as the additional improved ratings show.
 The challenge for the school is to continue to build on its capacity, particularly in the Secondary and Sixth Form, and especially to address the issues related to Arabic which will inevitably hold the school back in terms of an overall improvement in rating.

 The WhichSchoolAdvisor.com Parent Survey has received a substantial number of responses.
-The majority of responses in terms of students' sense of belonging and enjoyment of school were in line with UAE averages, although satisfaction levels with feedback from the school and its disciplinary policy were somewhat below the average.
+The majority of responses in terms of students' sense of belonging and enjoyment of school, satisfaction levels with feedback from the school and its disciplinary policy were slightly ahead of UAE averages.

-However, only 58% of parents were satisfied with the quality of education (below the UAE average of 74%), and 37% considered it necessary to organise outside tuition for their children.
+78% of parents were fully satisfied with the quality of education (above the UAE average of 75%), with 25% considering it necessary to organise outside tuition for their children (below the UAE average of 30% .

-Almost 7 in 10 parents (68%) would recommend MTS to others, although 16% each were equally not sure or emphatically would not.
-Whilst 66% of parents had not considered moving their child to another school, 34% had considered doing so.
-Fees were also something of an issue, with 39% agreeing that they represented value for money, 43% partially agreeing with this statement, but almost a fifth (18%) disagreeing.
+Over 8 in 10 parents (85%) would recommend MTS to others (compared with 68% in 2021), although 8% each were equally not sure or emphatically would not - but these numbers are half those of two years ago.
+As is so often the case, fees are also something of an issue, with 61% agreeing that they represented value for money, 30% partially agreeing with this statement, and 9% disagreeing.

 At the time of its opening, GEMS Metropole was ahead of the field in terms of its aim to provide a mid-range education in a school with mid-range plus facilities and a staff predominantly from the UK.
-Whilst it has delivered all three of these aims, what is not yet in place is the highest quality of education that was inherent within that package.
+Whilst it has delivered all three of these aims, what it had not achieved two years ago was the delivery of the highest quality of education that was inherent within that package.

 It does seem that MTS is on the right track - and with a lack of other schools in the same price bracket with a similar quality of facilities in this geographic area, it has the advantage.
-We hope that the improvements that have been made under the new leadership will bear fruit quickly.
+It seems that the improvements that have been made under the new leadership are bearing fruit.

-When we asked the Principal of Metropole what makes it special, he told us
+When we asked the Principal of Metropole what makes it special, Mr. Iqbal told us:

 What about the fees?